CassieMai/cassiemai.github.io/_pages/about_student1.md

 2024.9-Now: Graduate student

 ## Master's Admissions Information:🌟🌟
-Students who are interested in Machine Vision, Computer Vision, and Deep Learning, please feel free to contact me via email!
+Students who are interested in Machine Vision, Robot Manipulation, and Robot Learning, please feel free to contact me via email!

+## Postdoctoral Position Information:🌟🌟
+A postdoctoral position is waiting for you.
+Fresh doctoral graduates in computer vision, electronic information engineering, and control science majors, if you are interested in machine vision, robot manipulation, and robot learning, please contact me through email.